naptha/tesseract.js/docs/api.md

 ### Scheduler

 <a name="scheduler-add-worker"></a>
-### Scheduler.addWorker(worker): string
+### scheduler.addWorker(worker): string

-Scheduler.addWorker() adds a worker into the worker pool inside scheduler, it is suggested to add one worker to only one scheduler.
+`scheduler.addWorker` adds a worker into the worker pool inside scheduler, it is suggested to add one worker to only one scheduler.

 **Arguments:**